DudeSquaredEdud/DudeSquaredEdud.github.io/src/content/portfolio/dadl-research.md

 My mentor at the time, Gabriel Trahan, had experience in signal theory.
 He knew that wavelets were used as a means of extracting signal from noise, but had never thought about them in an image context.
 I knew about them from the image point of view, but never knew how they worked.

-In short, wavelet decomposition is a more advanced edge detection algorithm that matches along directions and scales.
-These directions and scales are "taken out" of the image, for the process to be repeated.
-This allows you to capture details about the image that are not visible when all the scales are presented together.

-We had decided to use wavelet entropy, a special method of calculating the difference between scales, as the proxy for image complexity.
-Initial testing showed promising results, but an oversight - unnoticed groupings - had resulted in the model performance to be worse overall.
+I used a math technique called wavelet entropy to measure how 'complex' an image is for neural networks.
+Initial testing showed promise, but an unnoticed grouping in the data made results worse overall.
+I'm still proud of this work - it taught me something crucial: simple details matter more than big theory.
+That lesson changed how I approach research.

 ---